News

 Research to Intervention: KU Study on College Responses to Sexual Assault Is Being Put To Use

-comes to responding to reports of sexual assault, response teams on college campuses face a set of barriers that prevent their work from being as effective as similar programs run by cities and counties, according to a University of Kansas study. ...
+When it comes to responding to reports of sexual assault, response teams on college campuses face a set of barriers that prevent their work from being as effective as similar programs run by cities and counties, according to a University of Kansas study. ...

 Tue, 04/02/2019